 Elizabeth Jane Roach

-The Life Summary of Elizabeth Jane
+Brief Life History of Elizabeth Jane

-When Elizabeth Jane Roach was born on 15 January 1823, in Mercer, Kentucky, United States, her father, Joseph Branch Roach, was 26 and her mother, Frances Branch Woodson, was 19.
+When Elizabeth Jane Roach was born on 15 January 1823, in Mercer, Kentucky, United States, her father, Joseph B. Roach, was 26 and her mother, Frances Branch Woodson, was 19.
 She married Richard F Conner on 20 March 1844, in Mercer, Kentucky, United States.
 They were the parents of at least 5 daughters.
 She lived in Clarinda, Page, Iowa, United States in 1860 and Iowa, United States in 1870.

 Photos and Memories (0)